namvnngu/namvnngu.github.io/drafts/writing.md

 ## Build a simple command manager

-The command manager is named `cmd`, but you can name it whatever you like, as long as you remember the name and use it when naming files later on.

-NOTE: `cmd` supports macOS and Linux only.
+The command manager is named `cmd`.
+A note that `cmd` supports macOS and Linux only.

 ### Prerequisites